Krys333/BlogCodebase/content/posts/2023-03-01-orange-pi-basics.md

 The mission behind RaspberryPi was always noble and simple.
 Bring affordable hardware to people who want to learn more about computing and coding.
 Make it affordable.
 Make it cheap!

 Unfortunately, through no fault of their own, their hardware has become anything but accessible in the recent years.
-With the pandemic chip shortages, the war in Ukraine, or the skyrocketting demand for home-working electronics, the prices of conductors and various parts has done nothing but go up.
-This naturally made it harder for Raspberry Pi to manufactue new units.
+With the pandemic chip shortages, the war in Ukraine, or the skyrocketing demand for home-working electronics, the prices of conductors and various parts has done nothing but go up.
+This naturally made it harder for Raspberry Pi to manufacture new units.

 Finally, there is the last puzzle piece that also lead to hardware shortages... the opportunists!
 Where there is an item in demand, there are also people trying to profit.
 With that, individuals with the capital to do it, were able to buy multiple boards for a later resale.
 This obviously exacerbated the problem and left people like you and me looking for alternatives.